-At the request of the Human Resources department, during year 2003 the company implemented a Professional Code of Conduct, which establishes the fundamental values that should govern the actions of all the company's employees, regardless of their position or responsibilities.
+At the request of the Human Resources department, during year 2003 the company implemented a Professional Code of Conduct, modified in the financial 2005 with the intention of incorporating several common elements to the different companies that form Abengoa, attending to the geographical, cultural and legal varieties, which establishes the fundamental values that should govern the actions of all the company's employees, regardless of their position or responsibilities.
 Integrity of conduct, the strict observance of the law in force, professional rigor, confidentiality and quality have formed part of Abengoa's culture since its establishment in 1941, and these values still form an essential part of the company's corporate identity.